Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/general.md

 ## Material Settings

+### Cutout

+Cuts off all alpha channel values outside of the defined range based on the provided **cutout start** and **cutout end** values and then sets a target opacity.

+* **Cutout start:** The new start range of the transparency.
+* **Cutout end:** The new end value of the opacity.
+Must be higher than **Cutout start value**.
+* **Cutout opacity:** The desired target opacity for the particles which is applied after the range has been readjusted.

+To further exemplify: Initially, the full opacity range is always between `0.0` and `1.0`.
+By setting the **cutout start** to `0.2` and the **cutout end** to `0.8`, all alpha values outside of this range are discarded.
+In the next step, all values inside the defined range are re-arranged to the full range of `0.0` to `1.0`.
+Finally, the **cutout opacity** is applied to fine-tune the desired output opacity of the particles.

+### Lighting

+Enables real-time lighting using [light sources](/en/scene/lighting/introduction.html) for the particle system.

+#### Double-sided lighting

+When enabled, both sides of the particle will render the lights.
+Should be left disabled unless particles are rotated to show their backside.

 ### Refract

 When enabled, you can add an additional normal map which Wallpaper Engine uses to add a refraction effect to your particles.